top of page

 • 4 min read

-Over the years, I have returned many times.
-Not only to revisit its art and architecture, but to learn from Italy’s unique understanding of culture, history, leadership, creativity, and education.
-Each visit has deepened my respect for how the Italian tradition weaves learning, art, and belonging into a unified vision that continues to inspire my work today.
+Over the years, I have returned many times and not only to revisit Italy’s art and architecture, but to learn from its unique understanding of culture, history, creativity, education, and human development.
+Each visit has deepened my respect for how the Italian tradition weaves learning, art, and belonging into a unified vision that continues to inspire my work in higher education today.

 Reggio Emilia is not just an educational method.
-It is a cultural movement that was born in Italy after the Second World War, where it emerged as an act of resistance.
+It is a cultural movement born in Italy after the Second World War, emerging as an act of resistance.

-Communities, scarred by war and repression, decided they wanted a different future for their children rooted in freedom, collaboration, and creative expression.
+Communities scarred by war and repression decided they wanted a different future for their children—one rooted in freedom, collaboration, and creative expression.
 They wanted to cultivate free minds, resourceful humans, and a future built on innovation.

 In a world that had seen the worst of authoritarian control, they built schools where children could speak in “a hundred languages” and inspire the world through art, movement, storytelling, dialogue, play, and even food.